 The networking on Nuvation Energy products uses Ethernet-based TCP/IP communications.
-Throughout this section, references to the nController apply to both Nuvation Energy Multi-Stack Controller and Energy Management System products.
+Throughout this section, references to the 'controller' apply to Multi-Stack Controller, Nuvation Energy nController and Energy Management System products, and all these terms may be used interchangeably.
 A network security analysis for any third party equipment on the network should be conducted in consultation with the equipments' manufacturer.
 Below are some recommended best practices for network security of Nuvation Energy products:

 Nuvation Energy products should be on an isolated network where only trusted equipment can operate, and trusted personnel can access.
-This network will be referred to as the 'secure network'.
+This network will be referred to as the 'secure'

+network'.

-- The 'secure network' should be within the 'secure zone' (see the Physical Security for details) - The 'secure network' should be established through either a: - Physically isolated network (i.e. no connection to any other network, otherwise known as 'air gapped') - Firewall isolated network (i.e. router, smart switch, or other equipment with packet filtering to the 'secure network') - The nController should be used to isolate the stack BMSs from the site network through the nController 'Internal/Bridge' network.
+- The 'secure network' should be within the 'secure zone' (see the Physical Security for details) - The 'secure network' should be established through either a: - Physically isolated network (i.e. no connection to any other network, otherwise known as 'air gapped') - Firewall isolated network (i.e. router, smart switch, or other equipment with packet filtering to the 'secure network') - The Multi-Stack Controller should be used to isolate the stack BMSs from the site network through the Multi-Stack Controller 'Internal/Bridge' network.
 These two networks must be isolated on separate subnetworks with separated IP address ranges.

-An example of a 'secure network' topology with a router based firewall, Multi-Stack Controller, and Nuvation Energy stack BMS units isolated on the 'Internal/Bridge' network is below:
+An example of a 'secure network' topology with a router based firewall, Nuvation Energy nController, and Nuvation Energy stack BMS units isolated on the 'Internal/Bridge' network is below:

-Figure 36.
-Networking configuration for a Multi-Stack Controller with secure and internal network
+Figure 39.
+Networking Configuration for a Multi-Stack Controller with Secure and Internal Network